Peabody Energy: 2010–2011: Peabody predicts long-term supercycle in coal prices

 At the 2010 World Energy Congress, Peabody CEO Gregory Boyce proposed a plan that advocated for the expanded use of coal worldwide, placing emphasis on geographic areas with limited or no access to electricity.

-In 2010, Peabody CEO Gregory Boyce told investors that global demand for coal was entering a multi-year growth period, stating "We're in the early stages of a 30-year supercycle in global coal markets."
+In 2010, former CEO Gregory Boyce told investors that global demand for coal was entering a multi-year growth period, stating "We're in the early stages of a 30-year supercycle in global coal markets."

 In 2011 the company reiterated that "the coal supercycle is just getting underway."

-2012–2016: Net losses and bankruptcy
+2012–2026: Net losses, bankruptcy and return to profitability

-Peabody reported net losses in excess of $500 million annually for each calendar year during 2012 through 2014, and a net loss of nearly $2 billion for 2015.
+Peabody reported net losses in excess of $500 million annually for each calendar year during 2012 through 2015, including a loss of nearly $2 billion for 2015.

-For the quarter ended March 31, 2016, Peabody reported a net loss of $165 million.
-Sales revenue decreased by $539 million compared to the same period in the prior year, reflecting lower coal prices and reduced demand for steel.

-The company filed for Chapter 11 bankruptcy on April 13, 2016.

-In November 2016, the day after Donald Trump won the US presidential election, shares of Peabody Energy surged more than 50 percent.
-On April 3, 2017 it emerged from bankruptcy and started trading on the NYSE with a ticker symbol of BTU.

-All figures in the following "Net Income (Loss)" table were obtained from Peabody's Form 10-K for periods ended December 31, 2014, and December 31, 2019, as filed with the U.S. Securities and Exchange Commission.